siamalrafi/siamalrafi/README.md

+## Hi, I'm Siam Al Rafi 👋

-Hi, I'm **Siam Al Rafi** from **Bangladesh** 🇧🇩.
+I'm from **Bangladesh** 🇧🇩.

 I code because I genuinely enjoy it.
 I'm passionate about building web applications with the **MERN Stack** and turning ideas into interactive, user-friendly projects.
 I'm not a professional developer—I simply love creating things, experimenting with new technologies, and constantly learning by building.
 Every project is a chance to improve my skills and have fun along the way.

-✨ Coding for fun and continuous learning
+- 🌱 Coding for fun and continuous learning
-✨ Passionate about MERN Stack development
+- 💻 Passionate about MERN Stack development
-✨ Love building side projects and experimenting with new ideas ✨ Always curious and exploring new technologies
+- 🚀 Love building side projects and experimenting with new ideas
+- 📚 Always curious and exploring new technologies
-✨ Meme energy always ON 😄
+- 😄 Meme energy always ON